MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 +++++++++++++++++++++++++++

-In this document we describe how to build the MonetDB suite of programs on Windows using the sources from our source repository at `our server`__.
+In this document we describe how to build the MonetDB suite of programs on Windows using the sources from `our source repository`__.
 This document is mainly targeted at building on Windows on a 32-bit architecture, but there are notes throughout about building on Windows on a 64-bit architecture which is indicated with Windows64.
 We have successfully built on Windows XP, Windows Server, and Windows 7.

 __ http://dev.monetdb.org/hg/MonetDB/